 The function of the control room area ventilation system (CRAVS) is to provide a controlled environment for the comfort and safety of control room personnel and to support the operability of control room components during normal operation, AOOs, and DBA conditions.
 The NRC's review of the CRAVS focused on the effects that the proposed EPU will have on the functional performance of safety-related portions of the system.
 The review included the effects of radiation, combustion, and other toxic products; and the expected environmental conditions in areas served by the CRAVS.
-The NRC's acceptance criteria for the CRAVS are based on '(1) draft GDC-40GDC-4, insofar as it requires that protection for engineered safety features be provided against dynamic effects and missiles that might result from plant equipment failuresSSCs important to safety be designed to accommodate the effects of and to be compatible with the environmental conditions associated with normal operation, maintenance, testing, and postulated accidents; (2) final GDC-19, insofar as it requires that adequate radiation protection be provided to permit access and occupancy of the control room under accident conditions without personnel receiving radiation exposures in excess of 5 rem whole body; or its equivalent to any part of the body, for the duration of the accident; and (3) draft GDC-70, insofar as it requires that the plant design include means to control the release of radioactive effluents.
+The NRC's acceptance criteria for the CRAVS are based on (1) draft GDC-40, insofar as it requires that protection for engineered safety features be provided against dynamic effects and missiles that might result from plant equipment failures; (2) final GDC-19, insofar as it requires that adequate radiation protection be provided to permit access and occupancy of the control room under accident conditions without personnel receiving radiation exposures in excess of 5 rem whole body, or its equivalent to any part of the body, for the duration of the accident; and (3) draft GDC-70, insofar as it requires that the plant design include means to control the release of radioactive effluents.
 Specific review criteria are contained in SRP Section 9.4.1.